Dongzhi County

 Dongzhi County (东至县 (東至縣, Dōngzhì Xiàn)) is a county in the south of Anhui province, situated on the southeast (right) bank of the Yangtze and bordering Jiangxi province to the south.
 It is under the jurisdiction of the prefecture-level city of Chizhou and occupies its southwest corner.
 It has a population of 530,000 and an area of 3,256 km2.
 The government of Dongzhi County is located in Yaodu Town.

-In paleontology, it is known for its Hualong Cave from which important human and animal fossils have been discovered, including Homo erectus (dubbed Dongzhi Man) and a 300,000-year-old archaic human (Homo sapiens).
+In paleontology, it is known for its Hualong Cave in which important human (called the Hualongdong people) and animal fossils have been discovered, including Homo erectus (dubbed Dongzhi Man) and a 300,000-year-old archaic human (Homo sapiens).

 Administrative divisions

 Dongzhi County has jurisdiction over 11 towns and 3 townships.